 - A plastic bag for your rubbish

-- A bag for wet / dirty clothings
+- A bag for wet / dirty clothing

-The following are good to bring along and will definitely make your trip even more comfortable!
+However, you may still wish to bring along the following and it will definitely make your trip even more comfortable!

 - Hat, sunglasses and umbrella